CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * `SourceRemapper` uses of course cadixdev Mercury and Lorenz to perform source remapping
 * `TinyRemapperMappingsHelper` is a, thing
 * Decompilation is done with their fork of Fernflower, includes api for getting javadoc and the like into the jar.
 I don't know if mcp mappings provide comments data
-* `MigrateMappingsTask` can honestly probably be deleted we are stuck with mcp, but it uses the sourceremapper class and some weird deps like `net.fabricmc.mapping` (tiny-mappings-parser) and `net.fabricmc.lorenztiny` (lorenz-tiny)
+* `MigrateMappingsTask` can honestly probably be deleted as we are stuck with mcp, but it uses the sourceremapper class and some weird deps like `net.fabricmc.mapping` (tiny-mappings-parser) and `net.fabricmc.lorenztiny` (lorenz-tiny)
 * (important) `RemapJarTask` uses tiny-remapper
 * `RemapLineNumbersTask` uses stitch and the linenumberremapper util class

-and the current set of forge extensions
+~~and the current set of forge extensions~~ This is very not current anymore

 * all things in `asm` are unsurprisingly objectweb asm class parsers, as well as `ASMFixesProcessor` and `CursedLibDeleterProcessor`
 * `AcceptorProvider`, `CsvApplierAcceptor`, `SrcMappingProvider` are tiny-remapper glue code?